 Sword and the Script Media, LLC supports the privacy of our readers.
+We follow an “opt in” philosopy.
 The following outlines our privacy and data protection policy.

 Collection and Use of Personal Information

 When you fill out a form on this website, such subscribing to the blog by email, the newsletter, or a white paper, we will collect the information you enter.
 We will not sell or share this information with another third-party unless obligated to do so by law.

 This site uses Google Analytics to better understand our readership.
 This means when you visit www.swordandthescript.com we collect information about your computer and about how you use the site.
 Google Analytics anonymizes your information and does not collect identifying information, such as your name or email address.
 However, this may include your computer’s IP address, information about your web browser and operating system, and if you arrived at this site by clicking on a link on another website.

 - Personalize the content and advertising you see, based on your personal characteristics or preferences.

 - Ensure our site is compatible with the technology used by most of our visitors.